CityUHK-CALAS/cityuhk-calas.github.io/content/news/19-11-08-Ray-share-vision/index.md

 profile: false

 ---
-To help Ph.D./MPhil students cope with numerous deadlines and different obligations, the EE department of CityU organised a workshop on stress management on 28 October 2019.
+To help Ph.D./MPhil students cope with numerous deadlines and different obligations, the EE department of CityUHK organised a workshop on stress management on 28 October 2019.
 <!--more-->

 In this event, Dr. Ray Cheung (along with three fellow speakers) shared how to manage the stress for an academic study.